SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you do want to go swimming at Baker Beach, there are a few things you will want to keep in mind:

 • Rip Currents & Undertow: Even though the water here may seem calm at times, this is a difficult place to swim.
-Due to its rip currents and undertow, many people consider it unsafe -- even for experienced swimmers.
+Due to its rip currents and undertow, many people consider it unsafe—even for experienced swimmers.
 If you do plan to swim here, make sure you know how to swim out of these dangerous conditions.

 • Waves: At times, there are also large waves that come up to the beach.
 It's another reason that Baker Beach San Francisco is a difficult place to swim.

-Baker Beach in San Francisco Weather
+Weather at Baker Beach San Francisco

 A view of Baker Beach from the Coastal Trail in the Presidio.A view of Baker Beach from the Coastal Trail in the Presidio.